Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter2/README.md

 To ensure that the token size doesn’t exceed HTTP header size limits, the Microsoft Identity Platform limits the number of object Ids that it includes in the **groups** claim.

 If a user is member of more groups than the overage limit (**150 for SAML tokens, 200 for JWT tokens, 6 for Single Page applications**, ), then the Microsoft Identity Platform does not emit the group ids in the `groups` claim in the token.
-Instead, it includes an **overage** claim in the token that indicates to the application to query the [Graph API](https://graph.microsoft.com) to retrieve the user’s group membership.
+Instead, it includes an **overage** claim in the token that indicates to the application to query the [MS Graph API](https://graph.microsoft.com) to retrieve the user’s group membership.

 ```JSON
 {